-The informal complaint procedure attempts to resolve a report of a violation of the college's anti-discrimination policies informally.
+The informal complaint procedure attempts to resolve a report of a violation of the college's antidiscrimination policies informally.
 The informal complaint process can be used in certain cases as a way to prevent the recurrence and remediate the impact of alleged misconduct under the College's anti-discrimination policies without making a formal finding of a Policy violation.
 Allegations of sexual assault or sexual violence against a known respondent will not be resolved through informal complaint procedures.
 The College may elect to handle a report of discrimination informally when a Complainant does not wish to proceed with a formal complaint or when there is not sufficient information to proceed with a formal complaint against a faculty member, or when the reported violation is otherwise deemed appropriate for informal resolution.
+The Complainant will be requested to put his or her complaint in writing, if this has not already occurred.
+A written complaint is not necessary and a complaint may proceed without one.